nikhilpandey02/Life-skills/listening-and-assertive-communication.md

 ### How to improve listening:
 - Clear your mind and focus only on speaker.
 - Be patient and don’t interrupt.
-- Keep eye contact and open posture.
 - Remove distractions.

 ## 4. Types of Communication